Paint Roses on Glass

 I show you how to paint roses on glass easily.
 Create beautiful painted glasses, bottles, and vases using this step-by-step video lesson.

 I absolutely love painting on glass.
-I enjoy painting on many things but glass takes it to a whole new level.
-This is a wonderful way to up-cycle glass ware from the thrift store as well as new.
+Truthfully, I enjoy painting on many things but glass takes it to a whole new level.
+This is a wonderful way to up-cycle glassware from the thrift store as well as new.

-There is a free downloadable e-Book of how to Paint Roses on Glass, just scroll down to the bottom of this post to get yours!
+If you want a downloadable e-Book of how to Paint Roses on Glass, just go here to get yours!

 You may have seen my latest workshop Painting Lavender and Monarchs but the roses are where I got my start.